hernanmanrique/hernanmanrique.github.io/README.md

 </p>

 ## Projects
+<h3 style="text-align: justify;">Between conservation and extraction: Addressing socioecological dynamics of illicit economies and opportunities for rural development in Protected Areas of the Peruvian Amazon</h3>
 <h3 style="text-align: justify;">Illicit economies and deforestation in the Peruvian Amazon: exploration of their drivers and penetration mechanisms in the Reserva Comunal El Sira </h3>
-Social and Economic Research Council – Researcher
-<h3 style="text-align: justify;">Between conservation and extraction: Addressing socioecological dynamics of illicit economies and opportunities for rural development in Protected Areas of the Peruvian Amazon</h3>
-Fonds Wetenschappelijk Onderzoek - PhD Researcher
-<h3 style="text-align: justify;">Environmental crimes in Protected Areas in Peru: exploring penetration mechanisms and environmental impacts</h3>
-Social and Economic Research Council – Researcher
+Social and Economic Research Council – Researcher Social and Economic Research Council – Researcher
 <h3 style="text-align: justify;">Oil spills and its impacts on the health of indigenous peoples of the Peruvian Amazon</h3>
 Social and Economic Research Council – Main researcher